CYJ-777/cyjplot/README.md

 # cyjplot

-🧬 `cyjplot` is a custom R package that provides easy-to-use ggplot2-based plotting functions tailored for biomedical data, such as gene expression, drug sensitivity, and survival analysis.
+🧬 `cyjplot` is a custom R package that provides easy-to-use ggplot2-based plotting functions.

 ---